brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/specificMagicWeapons.md

 **Price** 4,310 gp; **Aura** faint evocation; **CL** 5th; **Weight** 10 lbs.

 This ornately designed _+1 lance_, decorated with ribbons and small favors, allows its wielder to more effectively knock an opponent from his mount.
-A successful hit with a _lance of jousting_ on a mounted opponent forces the target to make a [Ride](skill_dir/ride#_ride) check (DC 10 + damage dealt to avoid being knocked from the saddle.
+A successful hit with a _lance of jousting_ on a mounted opponent forces the target to make a [Ride](skill_dir/ride#_ride) check (DC 10 + damage dealt) to avoid being knocked from the saddle.
 Although this lance is used in combat to remove a mounted foe's advantage, use of one in a tournament or similar contest is generally considered a dishonorable form of cheating.

 Construction Requirements

 **Cost** 2,105 gp

-Craft Magic Arms and Armor, _ [bull's strength](spell_dir/bullSStrength#_bull-s-strength_
+Craft Magic Arms and Armor, _ [bull's strength](spells/bullSStrength#_bull-s-strength)_

 Lash of the Howler

 **Price** 18,305 gp; **Aura** moderate necromancy; **CL** 9th; **Weight** 3 lbs.

-The _lash of the howler_ is a _+1 [vicious](/prd/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_vicious scorpion whip_ tipped with quills torn from a howler's mane.
+The _lash of the howler_ is a _+1 [vicious](/pr_dir/ultimateEquipment/magicArmsAndArmo_dir/weaponSpecialAbilities#_vicious) scorpion whip_ tipped with quills torn from a howler's mane.
 Each time a creature takes damage from the _lash of the howler_, it must succeed at a DC 14 Reflex save or a quill breaks off and lodges in its flesh.
 The whip instantly sprouts a new quill to replace the one lost.
 The quill leaves the target sickened until it is removed.
-Removing a single quill from a creature requires a DC 15 [Heal](skill_dir/heal#_heal check made as a full-round action.
+Removing a single quill from a creature requires a DC 15 [Heal](skills/heal#_heal) check made as a full-round action.
 For every 5 by which the check is exceeded, one additional quill can be removed.
 On a failed check, a quill is still removed but the process deals 1d4+1 points of damage to the victim.

 Construction Requirements

 **Cost** 9,305 gp

-Craft Magic Arms and Armor, _ [enervation](spell_dir/enervation#_enervation_,_ [ray of sickening](ultimateMagic/spell_dir/rayOfSickening#_ray-of-sickening_
+Craft Magic Arms and Armor, _ [enervation](spell_dir/enervation#_enervation)_,_ [ray of sickening](ultimateMagic/spell_dir/rayOfSickening#_ray-of-sickening)_

 Life-Drinker